 The one-day hikes can easily be done independently, but if you are looking to embark upon the Australian Alps Walking Trail, a guide is highly recommended unless you have a high level of experience and expertise on long-distance treks.

-The Kosciuszko Walk takes you to the summit of mainland Australia’s highest mountain.
+The Mt Kosciuszko hike takes you to the summit of mainland Australia’s highest mountain.
 In summer, the hike begins from the Kosciuszko Express Chairlift at Thredbo and takes you to the summit of Mount Kosciuszko, where you will be treated 360-degree views of the Snowy Mountains.

 It is a 14km return walk and should take you around 5 hours to complete.

 The landscape includes rocky granite outcrops, wildflowers and glacially carved Lake Cootapatamba.
 This hike can be done easily independently or with a guide.

 This spectacular 655km long trek begins at Walhalla, Victoria and ends in Tharwa in the Australian Capital territory.

 The trail winds through a series of national parks and can take up to 8 weeks to complete.
 This is a fiercely challenging trek and is only suitable for very seasoned explorers or those in guided groups.